FrancisLangit/resumake/README.md

 ### `npm run build`

 Run such to create a locally constructed instance of the web application.
-If successful, one should fine a `build/` folder generated within the repository.
+If successful, one should find a `build/` folder generated within the repository.

 ## Usage